voidoperator/blisstify/README.md

 ## _Spotify custom playlist builder!_

 #### This project is a React web application called Jammming.
-It is a site bootstrapped with React and requests the Spotify API to build an interface that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
+Makes GET & POST requests to the Spotify API.
+Allows users to build custom Spotify playlists by searching the Spotify database and save their playlists directly to their spotify accounts.